andreatta-ale/analixText/article/paper.md

 # Acknowledgements

 The authors gratefully acknowledge support from the Brazilian agency Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Grant No. 302705/2022-8 (C.A.P.), and Grant No. 304602/2022-1 (C.A.).
 This study was also financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) – Finance Code 001.
-Also, thanks are due to Dr. Mariana Roesch-Ely (Instituto de Biotecnologia at Universidade de Caxias do Sul).
+Thanks also due to Dr. Mariana Roesch-Ely (Instituto de Biotecnologia at Universidade de Caxias do Sul).

 # References